Nercury/typedef-rs/README.md

 Identify or compare types, get or print type names.

-Since Rust 1.0, this library can only work on nightly Rust.
-To activate the nice names instead of gobbledygook, include this library with `features = ["nightly"]` configuration parameter.
+Since Rust 1.0, this library can only display type names on nightly Rust.
 On stable rust, it falls back to gobbledygook (type identifier) instead of a nice name.

+To activate the nice names instead of gobbledygook, configure this library with `features = ["nightly"]` configuration parameter.

 [![Build Status](https://travis-ci.org/Nercury/typedef-rs.svg?branch=master)](https://travis-ci.org/Nercury/typedef-rs)